 Example: If your entry for line 9 is \$13,525.50, your money field entry should look like this:

-Leave blank any spaces and boxes that do not apply to you.
+Leave blank any spaces and boxes that do not apply to you, and treat these blanks as zeros.
+Do not enter 0 in this area unless instructed to do so.